-- If they are not, the contractor may either ask the Contracting Officer to issue a decision within a specified time or treat the failure to issue a decision as a “deemed” denial of the claim.
+- If they are not, you may either ask the Contracting Officer to issue a decision within a specified time or treat the failure to issue a decision as a “deemed” denial of the claim.

 - It is essential that DOD contractors understand the necessary legal requirements under the Contract Disputes Statute.

-FAR 52.233-1 Remedies For Contract Disputes Act Claims Against the Government
+FAR 52.233-1 Remedies For CDA Claims Against the Government

 Under FAR 52.233-1, your remedy for claims against the government can include payment of money in a sum certain, adjustment or interpretation of contract terms, or other relief arising under or relating to the contract.
-It is important to know that a certification should still be included even if you are not asking for money.
+It is important to know that certification should still be included even if you are not asking for money.
 See information about CPARS claims.

-You can still submit a contract dispute for non-monetary relief on Claims under the Act.
+You can still submit a claim for non-monetary relief on Claims under the Act.
 BLR Group of America, Inc. v.
 U.S., 84 Fed.
 Cl.
 634 (2008).
-The court ruled it had jurisdiction over non-monetary claims under the Tucker Act and the Contract Disputes Act of 1978 and reviewed the contractor’s claim that it had been unfairly evaluated in a Contractor Performance Assessment Report.
+The court ruled it had jurisdiction over non-monetary claims under the Tucker Act and the Contract Dispute Act of 1978 and reviewed the contractor’s claim that it had been unfairly evaluated in a Contractor Performance Assessment Report.

-When considering civil litigation, other items that can become a claim include:
+When considering civil litigation, other items that can become a contract claim include: